-The 32 juan "scrolls" long Rizhilu is the result of 30 years of incessant yet accidental work.
+The Rizhilu with a length of 32 juan is the result of 30 years of incessant yet accidental work.
 Gu Yanwu used to makes notes during his lecture of ancient and contemporary literature and put them together into one book.
 The Rizhilu is not divided into thematic chapters but only very roughly into topics.
-The first seven juan, for instance, deal with comments on the Confucian Classics, juan 8 to 12 with politics, juan 13 with customs and habits, juan 14 and 15 with rituals, the next two scrolls with the system of the selection of officials, scrolls 18 to 21 with literature, scrolls 22 to 24 with miscellaneous topics, juan 25 with errors in ancient writings, 26 with history, 27 with commenting books, 28 with varia, 29 with the military and foreign affairs, 30 with astronomy and astrology, 31 with geography, and 32 with textual critique.
+The first seven juan, for instance, deal with comments on the Confucian Classics, juan 8 to 12 with politics, juan 13 with customs and habits, fascicles 14 and 15 with rituals, the next two scrolls with the system of the selection of officials, scrolls 18 to 21 with literature, scrolls 22 to 24 with miscellaneous topics, juan 25 with errors in ancient writings, 26 with history, 27 with commenting books, 28 with various themes, 29 with military and foreign affairs, 30 with astronomy and astrology, 31 with geography, and 32 with textual critique.

 Gu Yanwu saw his book as a help to perceive all important matters of life in order to become a perfect man (junzi 君子).
 Instead of relying on older books, he said, it was more important to study the really important points in case.
 The Rizhilu was therefore arranged as a kind of abstract of all the things he had studied throughout his life.
 Especially in the field of textual interpretation, Gu Yanwu's comments are of great value, in contrast to the late Ming period scholars that continued to speculate about the universe in the manner of the Song period Neo-Confucians.